wesleychiang01/NASA-PDF-Analytics/README.md

 To achieve this objective, NLTK Scikit-learn python library is utilised to carry out the analysis of the text extracted from the pdf report.
 Apart from single word data analysis, 2 and 3 words terms were also analysed to obtain the frequency of the count.
 This is to provide a more in-depth analysis of the overall content.
 Next, all the data will be visualized by using Malpltolib Python packages in graph format.
 Wordcloud is included to give the reader a clearer picture of the report.

-2.Report Text Summarization
+2. Report Text Summarization

 Text Summarization is the most complex part of the whole software to ensure accuracy.
 In this case, GPT-3 neural network machine learning is leveraged.
 The state-of-the-art machine learning model is able to produce high quality and understandable summary of the original text without affecting its original meaning compared to another model.

-3.Content Scope Prediction
+3. Content Scope Prediction

 Similar to report text summarization, GPT-3 machine learning from OPenAi is applied to carry out this task.
 On top of that, I carry out model-retraining by building my own dataset from the NASA Information Scope Documentation.
 It is applied to predict the scope and the interest of the overall text to give the reader a clearer image.
 And with all the information analysed, the information will be displayed and produced in a report.